convisoappsec/conviso-docs/docs/api/generate-apikey.md

 sidebar_label: Generate API Key
 ---

-To generate your user's API_KEY key, Logon to Conviso Platform and go to the "Edit Profile" in the upper right corner, as shown in the image below:
+To generate your user's API_KEY key, log on to Conviso Platform and go to the "Edit Profile" in the upper right corner, as shown in the image below:

 <div style={{textAlign: 'center'}}>